PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/contact/stores/add-edit stores.md

 31) Hours

-Firstly an example is shown: "e.g. 10:00AM - 9:30PM"
+Firstly an example is displayed: "e.g. 10:00AM - 9:30PM"
-All the fields below have separate inputs for working hours.
-By default all of them are fields have already inputs "09:00AM - 07:00PM" that can be changed.
+For each day of the week, there is an input field allowing to fill the working hours.
 These fields can be translated: When several languages are installed, a drop-down next to the field is displayed.
 It allows choosing in which language the fields are displayed and customizing it according to the language.
 Disabled languages are displayed in the drop-down.

  - Monday
  - Tuesday